abstools/easyinterface/INSTALL.md

  * An applications server (PHP scripts on top of a Web server) where you install and configure your applications; and
  * Several clients (web, eclipse, etc.) that provide access to the applications installed on the server.

-In what follows we explain how to install the EasyInterface server and comment on how to use the different clients.
-After installing the server it is recommended to read Chapter 2 of the user manual [docs/manual.pdf](file://docs/manual.pdf) which explains how to use the demo applications that come with EasyInterface through the web-client, and, moreover, develops and integrate a simple application to experiment with various features, etc.
+In what follows we explain how to install the server and how to use the different clients.
+Once the server is installed and tested to be working correctly, it is recommended to read Chapter 2 of the user manual [docs/manual.pdf](file://docs/manual.pdf), it develops and integrate a simple application in EasyInterface step by step, which is useful to get started with EasyInterface.

-## Downloading EasyInterface
+## Step I: Downloading EasyInterface

 In what follows we assume that you have already [downloaded](http://github.com/abstools/easyinterface) EasyInterface into a directory called `easyinterface`, and that all files inside this directory have read and execute permissions to `others` which can be done, for example, in Unix based systems by executing:

 	> chmod -R 755 easyinterface

-The purpose of this is to make these files visible to the `Apache Web Server` on which the EasyInterface serve is running.
-This is (most likley) not required if you're using Microsoft Windows.
+The purpose of this is to make all files visible to the `Apache Web Server` on which the EasyInterface server runs.
+This is (most likley) not required if you are using Microsoft Windows.

-## Installing EasyInterface Server
+## Step II: Installing EasyInterface Server

-The installation consists in installing an `Apache Web Server` (with `PHP` enabled) and then configuring it to recognize the EasyInterface directory.
-If you already have Apache installed and the `easyinterface` directory is placed in a visible directory then no further configuration is required, simply visit the corresponding address (e.g., if it is placed in the `public_html` directory, visit [http://localhost/~user/easyinterface](http://localhost/~user/easyinterface)).
-Otherwise follow the steps below depending on the operating system you are using, `Linux`, `OS X` or `Windows`.
+The installation consists in installing an `Apache Web Server` (with `PHP` enabled) and then configuring it to recognize the `easyinterface` directory.
+If you already have Apache installed and the `easyinterface` directory is visible then no further configuration is required, simply visit the corresponding address (e.g., if it is placed in the `public_html` directory, visit [http://localhost/~user/easyinterface](http://localhost/~user/easyinterface)).
+Otherwise follow the steps below depending on which operating system you are using, `Linux`, `OS X` or `Windows`.

-**IMPORTANT**: once you finish installing the server, you should refer to [server/config/README.md](server/config/README.md) for further information on configuring the server.

 ### Linux